jalley64/C2ShiningC/README.md

 - Daily waivers will be used throughout the season and offseason, outside of locking from gametime through the start of the week waiver clear.
 - Waivers and free agency lock after the championship game.
 It will open back up following the draft.
 Any available FA's or vets ARE eligible to be drafted in the yearly draft.

+### College Free Agency ###

+- There will be 2 waiver runs each season...one at week 5 and one at week 9.
+During each run managers are only allowed to drop/add a maximum of one player.
+- Teams will have 100 faab budget that does not reset until the end of the season.
+- all other waiver and free agency transactions will be blocked.

 ### Trades ###
 - Trades will be processed right away, if collusion is suspected file a report with the commissioner.
 - During the offseason trading is still allowed.
 - Trade deadline begins as soon as the first playoff game starts.
 - You must have paid that years fee for any draft picks that you trade.
 So if you trade a draft pick that is for the year 2022, then you must have paid the league dues for the 22 season.
+- Any trade involving college pieces needs to be announced in the sleeper chat.

 <br><br>

 ## __Section VI - Startup Draft__ ##
+### Nfl Draft ###
+- Hosted on sleeper
 - Snake format (1st to 12th then 12th to 1st).
-- The draft will be untimed.
+- The draft will be 12 hour timer.
 - Trading draft picks is allowed during the startup draft.
+- The first time a team misses a pick, I will pause the draft until they are able to draft.
-- If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/dynasty-overall.php) will be taken for them.
+- If a team misses their pick again, then the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/dynasty-overall.php) will be taken for them.
 Missing their pick is defined as going a 24 hour period while on the clock.
 If this happens multiple times a replacement owner will be found.

+### College Draft ###
+- Hosted on Fantrax
+- Snake format (1st to 12th then 12th to 1st).
+- The draft will be 12 hour timer.
+- Trading draft picks is allowed during the startup draft.
+- The first time a team misses a pick, I will pause the draft until they are able to draft.
+- If a team misses their pick again, then the best available player based on Fantrax ranking will be selected.

 <br><br>

 ## __Section VII - Yearly Draft__ ##

-### Draft Order ###
+### NFL Draft Order ###
 - The draft order for the rookie draft will be determined based on both regular and post-season results
 - Picks 1-6 will be assigned in inverse order of the Max Points For standings.
 - Picks 7 and 8 will be determined by the inverse order of the Max Points For between the two teams that lost the first round of the playoffs.
 - Picks 9-12 will be assigned in inverse order of the postseason standings

-### Draft Settings ###
+### NFL Rookie Draft Settings ###
-- There will be 5 rounds of the yearly draft.
+- There will be 2 rounds of the yearly draft.
-- Any devy players/rookies/free agents are all eligible to be drafted.
 - The rookie draft will typically take place a week after the NFL draft.
 - The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01 etc.)
 - The draft will be untimed
 - Trading draft picks is allowed during the draft
 - If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/rookies.php) will be taken for them
-- Any undrafted college and high school players are not eligible to be drafted until the following year.
-- Any undrafted player who is in the NFL will be treated as a common FA.
-If they are unavailable in the database you must message the commissioner or co-commissioners to claim them and leave a spot open on your roster once they confirm your request.
-If no spot is open when the player becomes available then there will be no priority given to the team that claimed them.

 ## Trading Draft Picks ##
 - Players must pay for any year's picks which they are trading away.
 For example if I trade away my 2022 2nd round pick, i must have paid the dues for the 2022 season.